Database: Policy-Based Management

 Below is a simple example of a policy created in SQL Server using T-SQL:

-```sql USE AdventureWorks; GO EXEC msdb.dbo.sp_add_policy @name = 'Check for NULL values in CustomerID column', @condition_name = 'Check for NULL values in CustomerID column', @policy_category = 'Database Maintenance', @description = 'Check for NULL values in CustomerID column in the Customers table', @object_set = 'AdventureWorks.dbo.Customers', @schedule_name = NULL, @policy_category = 'Database Maintenance', @execution_mode = 0, @state = 1; GO ```
+```sql USE AdventureWorks; GO EXEC msdb.dbo.sp_add_policy @name = 'Check for NULL values in CustomerID column', @condition_name = 'Check for NULL values in CustomerID column', @policy_category = 'Database Maintenance', @description = 'Check for NULL values in CustomerID column in the Customers table', @object_set = 'AdventureWorks.dbo.Customers', @schedule_name = NULL, @policy_category = 'Database Maintenance', @execution_mode = 0, @state = 1; GO ```Sample Examples

 Let's consider a scenario where we want to enforce a policy that prevents any new tables from being created in the database:

-```sql USE AdventureWorks; GO EXEC msdb.dbo.sp_add_policy @name = 'Prevent new table creation', @condition_name = 'Prevent new table creation', @object_set = 'AdventureWorks', @facet = 'Table', @expression = N'name() != ''Table''', @description = 'Prevent new table creation in the AdventureWorks database', @state = 1; GO ```
+```sql USE AdventureWorks; GO EXEC msdb.dbo.sp_add_policy @name = 'Prevent new table creation', @condition_name = 'Prevent new table creation', @object_set = 'AdventureWorks', @facet = 'Table', @expression = N'name() != ''Table''', @description = 'Prevent new table creation in the AdventureWorks database', @state = 1; GO ```When this policy is enforced, any attempt to create a new table in the AdventureWorks database will be prevented.

 Common Use Cases